wn-doolittle/caliper-spec/caliper.md

 | sdo | http://schema.org/ | schema.org |
 | skos |	http://www.w3.org/2004/02/skos/core# | Simple Knowledge Organization System |
 | xsd | https://www.w3.org/TR/xmlschema11-2/# | XML Schema Definition Language 1.1 |

+### 1.x.
+Key words

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](#rfc2119).

 <a name="definitions"/>